Hurricane Hanna hits eastern coast of Texas | DW | 25.07.2020

 Read more: Coronavirus threatens millions displaced by extreme weather and conflict

-Corpus Christi is in Nueces County, one of many COVID-19 hotspots in Texas.
-Officials in the county announced earlier this week that 60 infants had tested positive for the coronavirus over the course of the first 16 days of this month.
+Texas is currently grappling with a coronavirus outbreak, with several hotspots reported across the state.
+Earlier this week, officials in Corpus Christi in Nueces County said that 60 infants had tested positive for the coronavirus over the course of the first 16 days of this month.

-A storm gets upgraded to a hurricane once it reaches a sustained speed of 74 mph.

 jsi,tg/dj (AP, AFP, Reuters)